Last Updated on: 30th September 2023, 08:44 am

 Lava lamps drift in and out of fashion, but they’re rarely far from the minds of interior designers.

-They’re decorative items that provide stimuli or calmness to a bedroom.
-If you’re considering using a lava lamp for relaxation and to enhance your room decor, you need to understand the risks.
+They’re decorative items that add stimuli or calmness to a bedroom.
+Before considering using a lava lamp to relax or enhance your room decor, you must understand the risks.

-If you have a lava lamp in your bedroom, turn it off before you sleep at night.
-Most lava lamps are intended for no more than 8 hours of usage per session.
+If you have a lava lamp in your bedroom, turn it off before you sleep.
+Most lava lamps are intended for no more than 8 hours of continuous usage per session.

-Any longer than this means your lava lamp is at risk of catching fire.
+Any longer than this means your lava lamp is at greater risk of catching fire.

 Are Lava Lamps Safe for a Bedroom?

-Lava lamps can make an interesting addition to any bedroom due to the vast array of colors available.
+Lava lamps can make an interesting addition to bedrooms due to the vast array of colors.

-You can use lava lamps to create a calming or stimulating environment, enhancing existing bedroom color schemes based on paint or wallpaper.
+You can use lava lamps to create a calming or stimulating environment, enhancing existing bedroom color schemes based on your preferred paint or wallpaper.

-A glass container holds these liquid and wax states, and a direct heat source is required to make a lava lamp.
+A glass container holds these liquid and wax states, so a direct heat source is required to make a lava lamp.
 A 40-watt bulb will initiate the movement of the wax.

-Lava lamps are a marvel of engineering and science, but they can be dangerous.
-Combining all these materials means you have a flammable object on your hands.
+Lava lamps are a marvel of engineering and science but can be dangerous.
+Combining all these materials means you have a highly flammable item.

 How Long Can I Leave My Lava Lamp on?

-If you’ve purchased a lava lamp from a store, carefully review the safety information.
+If you’ve bought a lava lamp from a store, carefully review the safety information.
 Typically, this will recommend that the light isn’t switched on for more than 8-10 hours.

-Abide by these guidelines, as a lava lamp left to burn too long can become dangerous.
-Lava lamps are designed to help you enjoy the light show they create, not sleep through it.
+Abide by these guidelines because a lava lamp that burns too long can become dangerous.
+Lava lamps are intended to help you enjoy the light show they create, not sleep through it.